People

 Paola holds a B.S. in Biology from Universidad del Valle (Cali, Colombia), a M.S. in Agricultural Sciences-Plant Breeding from Universidad Nacional de Colombia (Palmira, Colombia), and a PhD in Entomology from Kansas State University.
 Prior to joining the OIPMC she worked as Scientist-Entomology at the World Vegetable Center (HQ Taiwan) providing technical support and capacity building on safe and sustainable vegetable production strategies in various countries, including, East and West Africa, India, Taiwan, and Thailand.
 She also worked for the Colombian Corporation of Agricultural Research (AGROSAVIA) in Colombia and completed a postdoctoral fellowship in the Applied Entomology group at the Swiss Federal Institute of Technology (ETH) in Switzerland.
 Her research interests include biology and ecology of insect pests; integrated pest management; host plant resistance; research methodologies in entomology and plant breeding; application of statistical methods to insect ecology; and chemical ecology of plant-insect interactions.
 Her publications are available here.

-Affiliated Staff and Faculty
+Affiliated Staff and Partners

 Sam Angima, Assistant Dean for Outreach and Engagement and former interim Director of Oregon IPM Center